8/7/2024

 Joe Feldman

-macro consumer market.
+Got it.
 That's helpful.
 Thank you.
-And then just a sort of separate topic.
-But on the inventory side of things, you guys have done a great job, you know, trimming inventory and improving turns.
-I guess, do you guys have a turn target in mind?
-Or how should we think about maybe inventory levels in the second half of the year as we kind of go through this environment?
+And then just a sort of separate topic, but on the inventory side of things, you guys have done a great job you know, trimming inventory and improving turns.
+I guess, do you guys have a turn target in mind, or how should we think about maybe inventory levels in the second half of the year as we kind of go through this environment?

 speaker